-- CAUTION: Before attempting to remove or install a hard drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support hard drive removal and insertion. - △ CAUTION: Mixing hard drives from previous generations of PowerEdge servers is not supported. - △ CAUTION: Combining SAS and SATA hard drives in the same RAID volume is not supported. - CAUTION: When installing a hard drive, ensure that the adjacent drives are fully installed.
-Inserting a hard drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
-See the documentation supplied with your operating system. - CAUTION: When a replacement hot swappable hard drive is installed and the system is powered on, the hard drive automatically begins to rebuild.
-Ensure that the replacement hard drive is blank or contains data that you wish to overwrite.
-Any data on the replacement hard drive is immediately lost after the hard drive is installed. - 1 Follow the safety guidelines listed in Safety instructions. - 2 If applicable, remove the hard drive blank.
+- CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the storage controller card to ensure that the host adapter is configured correctly to support drive removal and insertion. - △ CAUTION: Mixing drives from previous generations of PowerEdge servers is not supported. - △ CAUTION: Combining SAS and SATA drives in the same RAID volume is not supported. - CAUTION: When installing a drive, ensure that the adjacent drives are fully installed.
+Inserting a drive carrier and attempting to lock its handle next to a partially installed carrier can damage the partially installed carrier's shield spring and make it unusable. - CAUTION: To prevent data loss, ensure that your operating system supports hot-swap drive installation.
+See the documentation supplied with your operating system. - CAUTION: When a replacement hot swappable drive is installed and the system is powered on, the drive automatically begins to rebuild.
+Ensure that the replacement drive is blank or contains data that you wish to overwrite.
+Any data on the replacement drive is immediately lost after the drive is installed. - 1 Follow the safety guidelines listed in . - 2 If applicable, remove the drive blank.

-- 1 Press the release button on the front of the hard drive to open the release handle. - 2 Insert the hard drive into the hard drive slot and slide until the hard drive connects with the backplane. - 3 Close the hard drive release handle to lock the hard drive in place.
+- 1 Press the release button on the front of the drive carrier to open the release handle. - 2 Insert the drive carrier into the drive slot and slide until the drive connects with the backplane. - 3 Close the drive carrier release handle to lock the drive in place.

 Figure 38.
-Installing a hard drive
+Installing a drive carrier